code-collabo/node-mongo/doc/staging/README.md

 #### CLI

-* CLI bootstraps the typescript, es module, or common js (a.k.a. ts, esm, cjs) templates for nodejs mongoDB web app development.
+* CLI bootstraps the typescript, es module, or common js (a.k.a. ts, esm, cjs) templates for nodejs mongoDB development.
 * Install dependencies and initialize git for the template bootstrapped or choose to skip them.
 * Folders are automatically created based on user entry in the prompt or command line.
 * The default folder name is used and incremented if the folder name provided already exists.